Home » Water Quality » Tap Water » Is Boston Tap Water Safe to Drink in 2024?

 Does Boston Have the Cleanest Tap Water?

-No. The United States city with the cleanest tap water is somewhat difficult to pinpoint.
-Nevertheless, cities in Southern states like Tennessee and North Carolina outrank the others in most water cleanliness competitions.
+No. The city in the United States with the cleanest tap water is somewhat difficult to pinpoint.
+Nevertheless, cities in Southern states like Tennessee and North Carolina outrank most others in water cleanliness competitions.

 However, on a state level, Massachusetts water is considered to be among the cleanest in the country.